naqvijafar91/go-workshops/docs/12-testing.md

 **Go doesn't ship your tests**

-In addition, it may feel un-natural to leave files named  `addition_test.go`  in the middle of your package.
+Also, it may feel unnatural to leave files named  `addition_test.go`  in the middle of your package.
 Rest assured that the Go compiler and linker will not ship your test files in any binaries it produces.

 For more on the basics read the  [Golang testing docs](https://golang.org/pkg/testing/).

 ### 1.4 Isolating dependencies

-The key factor that defines a unit test is isolation from runtime-dependencies or collaborators.
+The key factor that defines a unit test in isolation from runtime-dependencies or collaborators.

 This is achieved in Golang through interfaces, but if you're coming from a C# or Java background, they look a little different in Go.
 Interfaces are implied rather than enforced which means that concrete classes don't need to know about the interface ahead of time.